How To Negotiate When Selling a House in 2025

 To stay competitive, sellers need to keep abreast of trends of comparable nearby properties, also known as comps.
 “I always check right before the home goes on the market,” explains top agent Sarah Carlson from Blaine, Minnesota.

-Carlson also recommends being humble and pricing a little lower to bring in more buyers to compete against one another.
+Carlson also recommends being humble and pricing a little lower to attract more buyers who will compete with one another.

 3. Enlist a top agent with rock-solid negotiation skills